-EV00 Coole FY98 Objectives FY98 Goals Maintain ethics program to save approximately 20% in Fiscally Responsible procurement/contract costs.
+FY98 Goals FY98 Objectives Fiscally Responsible Maintain ethics program to save approximately 20% in procurement/contract costs.
 Respond to Federal concerns by highlighting MTA ethics and accountability to restore confidence.
-Community and Regionally Implement and maintain a Lobby Registration program as required Responsive by State law.
+Community and Regionally Responsive Customer Focused Employee Supportive Implement and maintain a Lobby Registration program as required by State law.
 Evaluate and revise program forms.
 Provide for electronic report filing.
-Use ethics policy and advise on all agency procurements, e.g., White policy and advise on all agency procurements, e.g., White policy and advise on all agency procurements, e.g., eliminate additional contract costs by allowing free and open competition sustained through Economic Disclosure, Conflict of Interest, Lobbyist Registration and Gift Policy.
+Use ethics policy and advise on all agency procurements, e.g., eliminate additional contract costs by allowing free and open competition sustained through Economic Disclosure, Conflict of Interest, Lobbyist Registration and Gift Policy.
 Address appearance issues involving fundraising activities and campaign contributions through Board Code of Conduct.
 Maintain additional savings through litigation reduction based on issues of unfair competitive advantage.
 Incorporate ethics and lobby registration provisions in all procurement documents.
 Implement and monitor a Contractor Code of Conduct to insure ethical MTA contractor job performance.
 Implement and monitor the Board Code of Conduct and the Employee Code of Conduct to assure the public that MTA officials conduct themselves in a fair and equitable manner.
-Customer Focused Conduct annual department review.
-Employee Supportive Provide support to employees to allow them to make informed, ethical decisions.
+Conduct annual department review.
+Provide support to employees to allow them to make informed, ethical decisions.
 Provide ongoing training in general and specialized training to staff, lobbyists, and contractors.
-FY97 Accomplishments Developed new codes of cond uct in an attempt to change the image and integrity of the MTA with the general public and the FTA. • raining to over 500 employees.
-Developed relational database for registration and quarterly filings for over 700 lobbyists.
+FY97 Accomplishments general public and the FTA. t in an attempt to change the image and integrity of the MTA with the Successfully provided ethics train Developed relational database for Developed relational database for registration and quarterly filings for over 700 lobbyists.